 What happens if you want a divorce from your spouse, but he or she can’t be found?
 While this isn’t common, it happens more frequently than you would imagine.
 In New York, when a spouse is missing and all reasonable efforts to locate them have failed, the law allows for what is known as a “publication divorce.”
 This process involves obtaining permission from the court to serve divorce papers by publishing a notice in a newspaper, rather than serving them directly to the missing spouse.
 This allows legal divorce proceedings to continue even in the absence of one party, thereby providing a resolution for individuals facing such challenging circumstances.

 If you are considering divorce and find yourself facing the challenge of an absent spouse, the team at Juan Luciano Divorce Lawyer is here to help.
-Our experienced Manhattan divorce lawyers can navigate the complexities of publication divorce, ensuring that all legal requirements are meticulously met.
+Our experienced Manhattan divorce lawyers can handle all aspects of publication divorce, helping you meet the legal requirements.
 We can provide personalized guidance to safeguard your interests and achieve a resolution that allows you to start anew.
 Contact us today at (212) 537-5859 to discuss how we can assist you through this unique and sensitive legal process.

 How to Divorce Someone You Haven’t Seen in Years?